Mumble-SRL/MBurger-Android/Readme.md

 ```

 This method implies that you should not use an AsyncTask before `onResume` method occured.
+Pay attention that if you are using the "action" mode you should check for the action that triggered `onApiResult`, you will find all standard actions inside the class `NKAPIConstants`

+### Filtering Nooko data requests

+You can filter, sort and request for particular data using a set of premade filters adding them to the Nooko calls.
+It's applied to the sections, so, if you want to only have a list of POI on a particular place you can add a filter to have a geofenced array of sections.
+FIlters are

+- `NKFilterParameter`
+- `NKGeofenceParameter`
+- `NKPaginationParameter`
+- `NKSortParameter`

+If you want to pass another type of parameter you can use the `NKGeneralParameter` class that can be initialized with a key and a value that will be passed to the apis.
+You can add whatever number you wish, but remember that for same type of filters <u>it will be considered only the last one of the array.</u>

 ### Requesting Nooko data examples